There’s no one better placed to explain how nature can impact your well-being this Mental Health Awareness Week than the Springwatch presenter.

 One per cent: that’s how many teenage footballers signed to club youth squads make it.
 What happens to the other 99 per cent?
 Harvey, 16, knows how hard the journey can be.

-In the second of a week-long series, figures from music, art, food, sex work and education look back on a year that shook their fields.
-Here, Louise Hall, President of the Arts University Bournemouth Students’ Union, reflects on a year on – and off – campus.
+In the third instalment of our week-long series, figures from music, art, food, sex work and education look back on a year that shook their fields.
+Here, 33-year-old Jason Domino, a London-based activist and founder of Porn4Prep, reflects on a difficult year.